GoPlausible/.github/profile/algorand-guide/README.md

 ### Lease Field for PaymentRequirements attestation

 The implementation uses Algorand's `lease` field for PaymetRequirement attestation and bind transactions to specific payment requests.
-The lease value is set to the SHA-256 hash of the `paymentRequirements`, ensuring that:

-1. Each transaction is uniquely tied to a specific payment request
+The lease value is set to the SHA-256 hash of the `paymentRequirements`, ensuring that each transaction is uniquely tied to a specific payment request.
-2. The transaction cannot be reused for a different payment request
-3. If the same client attempts to pay for the same resource multiple times, each payment requires a new transaction

 ### Atomic Transaction Groups for Fee Abstraction